 The topic was also worth the effort.
-Matthew Sleeth, MD gave a discussion on Sabbath.
+Matthew Sleeth, MD gave a discussion on Sabbath Rest.
 As you know, this is a favorite topic of mine because I have a wonderful testimony to share regarding this most sacred gift of God’s.
 Dr. Sleeth did a wonderful job telling his.
 As I looked around the packed auditorium, I could see many men who I know personally who could benefit by taking the advice they heard.
 My prayer is that they do.

 Afterwards, we had an in-depth discussion about it at work.
 We used Sabbath as a platform to cover a wide range of topics, all focusing on becoming more and more like Jesus.
 I thought about it more in the shower today.